0lru/c2pcss/README.md

 )", value);
 ```

-Each item in the AST can be parsed individually.
-One could
-parse a declaration block, without the selector list:
+Each item of the model can be parsed individually.
+One could also parse a declaration block without the selector list:
 ```cpp
 css::declaration_block value;
 css::parse(R"(